 How a stolen cat named Dundee brought a wildfire-ravaged community together in Paradise, California

-In the town of Paradise, California, a place familiar with tragedy, the story of a stolen cat named Dundee has become a symbol of resilience and community spirit.
+In the community around Paradise, California, a place familiar with tragedy, the story of a stolen cat named Dundee has become a symbol of resilience and community spirit.

 The small town was devastated by the deadliest wildfire in California's history in 2018, which claimed 85 lives and destroyed thousands of homes.

-Despite experiencing significant loss during the Camp Fire, the people of Paradise rallied together when Susan Heffernan's truck was stolen.
+Despite experiencing significant loss during the Camp Fire, people in the area rallied together when Susan Heffernan's truck was stolen.
 Inside the truck was her loyal companion, Dundee, a feral cat, who was visiting a vet.

 "It was just so quick, off they both went," said Heffernan.